 - Check the weight limit: Some boosters, especially the models that clip onto the table, have a maximum weight limit (usually around 35 pounds).
 Each seat will vary, so be sure to read the manual if you’re unsure of whether it’s safe for your child.

 - Be sure it’s steady: Much like a car seat, you’ll want to be certain you install your child’s booster correctly, and each model’s recommendations differ.
 For example, some boosters require being attached to a chair with no pad.
 Boosters that attach to chairs should only be used on sturdy chairs with hard backs, and you’ll want to make certain the booster has straps to attach to the dining chair.
 When using a hook-on booster, be sure the table is sturdy to avoid tipping.
 Tables with four legs, instead of one middle one, are generally safer bets for this type of booster

 - Ease of use: Mealtime is something that happens several times a day, so you’ll want a chair that is both easy to use and easy to clean.
 Booster seats don’t take up very much space, are portable, and easy to scrub down.
 If your family travels frequently, or eats out a lot, this may be the better choice for you.
 Hook-on chairs are also travel-friendly, can be put anywhere at the table, and take up far less space than a standing chair.

 Choosing the right seat for Baby largely depends on the layout of your home, and the way your family eats.
 Always read your seat’s manual to guarantee proper installation, and keep Baby strapped in and monitored at all times.
-Keep the chair away from walls, as he may be able to kick the seat over easily if he pushes off with his feet.
+Keep the chair away from walls, as they may be able to kick the seat over easily if they push off with their feet.
 As long as Baby is safe, secure, and comfortable, rest assured you’ve made a savory choice!